dmison/workshop/learn-js/_steps/step1-setting-up.markdown

 Ready?
 Lets go!

-Create a new HTML file, call it whatever you want just so long as it has `.html` at the end, then add the following HTML & Javascript to it.
+Create a new HTML file, call it whatever you want just so long as it has `.html` at the end, then add the following to it:

 ```html
 <!DOCTYPE html>